Text size:

 At the flanks of Santa Bárbara Volcano, besides the several basaltic eruptive centres (like scoria cones), about 85 domes and coulées (thick lava flows) of trachytic nature occur, which define important volcano-tectonic alignments, as the Mistérios Negros domes, related to the historical eruption of 1761.

-In this protected area, it is possible to observe the ancestral and natural landscape of the Azores cloud forest, one of the rarest and most valuable plant formations, mainly covered by the endemic species Juniper (Juniperus brevifolia) and associated with other endemic species such as Vaccinium cylindraceum, Holly (Ilex azorica), Tree Heath (Erica azorica) and Azorean Laurel (Laurus azorica).
-Numerous mosses cover the waterlogged soil, forming a wetland complex where peatbogs mainly of Sphagnum sp. occur.
-Also stands out the presence of rare species of endemic flora such as Angelica lignescens, Euphorbia stygiana ssp. stygiana and Lactuca watsoniana.
+In this protected area, it is possible to observe the ancestral and natural landscape of the Azores cloud forest, one of the rarest and most valuable plant formations, mainly covered by the endemic species Short Leafed Juniper (Juniperus brevifolia) and associated with other endemic species such as Azorean Blueberry (Vaccinium cylindraceum), Azorean Holly (Ilex azorica), Azorean Heather (Erica azorica) and Azorean Laurel (Laurus azorica).
+Numerous mosses cover the waterlogged soil, forming a wetland complex where peatbogs mainly of Sphagnum spp. occur.
+Also stands out the presence of rare species of endemic flora such as Azorean Angelica (Angelica lignescens), Azorean Spurge (Euphorbia stygiana subsp. stygiana) and Azorean Wild Lettuce (Lactuca watsoniana).

-Regarding fauna, it is noteworthy the species of resident birds such as the Buzzard (Buteo buteo rothschildi), the Azores Woodpigeon (Columba palumbus azorica), the Azores Blackbird (Turdus merula azorensis), the European Robin (Erithacus rubecula), the Azores Chaffinch (Fringilla coelebs moreletti), the Sylvia atricapilla atlantis, the Azores Grey Wagtail (Motacilla cinerea patriciae), the Golscrest (Regulus regulus inermis), the Wookcock (Scolopax rusticola) and the Common Snipe (Gallinago gallinago).
+Regarding fauna, it is noteworthy the species of resident birds such as the Common Buzzard (Buteo buteo rothschildi), the Azores Woodpigeon (Columba palumbus azorica), the Azores Blackbird (Turdus merula azorensis), the Robin (Erithacus rubecula), the Azores Chaffinch (Fringilla moreletti), the Eurasian Blackcap (Sylvia atricapilla atlantis), the Azores Grey Wagtail (Motacilla cinerea patriciae), the Goldcrest (Regulus regulus inermis), the Woodcock (Scolopax rusticola) and the Common Snipe (Gallinago gallinago).

 It is possible to cross several sectors of this protected area through the Mistérios Negros (PRC01TER) and the Serreta (PRC03TER) walking trails.

-The Serra de Santa Bárbara Environmental Centre is located in the south flank of the Santa Bárbara Volcano and has information about the natural heritage of Terceira island.
+The Serra de Santa Bárbara Interpretation Centre is located in the south flank of the Santa Bárbara Volcano and has information about the natural heritage of Terceira island.

 This area integrates the Serra de Santa Bárbara e Pico Alto Special Area of Conservation (SAC) within the Natura 2000 network and is classified as a geosite of the Azores UNESCO Global Geopark.